puppetlabs-pmmteam/pe-demo-env/README.md

 Puppetfile in your demo's **puppet** directory.
 Note the Puppetfile only specifies modules to be used when provsiioning your specific demo.
 The modules will not be installed on the master in a global modulepath.

+### Using YAML ERB templates

+Sometimes you need to put some logic or environment variables into your yaml configs.
+To do so, you can write an ERB template that outputs valid YAML for your VMs, roles, boxes, etc.  Instead of using the .yaml file extension, using .yaml_erb file extension.
+For example: **roles.yaml_erb**.
+It will automatically be parsed as a template.
+As long as its result is valid YAML, it will be treated as a static .yaml file.